|

 in a subsequent renaissance that might happen again.
 The Church might have remained in the hands of the people rather than

+become institutionalised to the same extent or it might not.
 STDs would be much higher, but prostate cancer much lower.
 The status of women could have been dramatically

 higher earlier, both because of the mother goddess and because of the celebration of less invasive penetrative sex...
 So with